 J.A.
 Gray, 2022, Forest concession policies and revenue systems country experience and policy chages for sustainable tropical forestry, World Bank Publication

 Jong, 2020, Indonesian Environment Ministry ends WWF partnership amid public spat, Mongabay

 Jong, 2022, As Indonesia retakes land from developers, conservation is an afterthought, Mongabay https://news.mongabay.com/2022/01/as-indonesia-retakes-land-from-developers-conservation-is-an-afterthought/

 Strassburg et al., 2020, Global priority areas for ecosystem restoration.
 Nature, 586(7831), 724-729. doi:10.1038/s41586-020-2784-9

-This article was researched and written by Veronika Pavlíková, OURF Volunteer.
+This article was researched, written and updated by Veronika Pavlíková, OURF Volunteer.